peterparkedcar165/nospell2024.4/README.md

 ## Mechanics:
 ### This mod will add classes with ONE active spell.
 No Origins used.
-### All attacks have a 15% chance of inflicting a Bleed on living entities.
-Bleeding entities take 1 damage every 6 second, reduced by half for every amplifier of the effect.
-Max 2.
+### Player attacks against hostiles can inflict bleed.
+Players have a base 0% chance.

 ## Identities:
 ### Class